 Additional courses may be taken in the mentoring format.
-Those courses may be found in their respective division sections of this catalog and are designated by the phrase "Also can be taken in a mentoring format" (additionally, the courses are italicized in the MDiv specializations and other degrees).
+Those courses may be found in their respective division sections of this catalog and are designated by the phrase "Also can be taken in a mentoring format" (additionally, the courses are identified with the 'M mark in the MDiv specializations and other degrees).